 Because of these characteristics, biodiversity plays a fundamental role in maintaining the aesthetic value of the environment, the integrity of the natural environment, and promotes the overall well-being of all plant and animal life.
 This calls for the need for biodiversity conservation for the survival of all living things and their natural habitat.

-Hence, biodiversity conservation is all about protecting all organisms and species within their natural habitats with an aim of ensuring intragenerational and intergenerational equity.
+Hence, biodiversity conservation is all about protecting all organisms and species within their natural habitats with the aim of ensuring intragenerational and intergenerational equity.
 Activities such as habitat fragmentation, human disturbance, and habitat loss have to be adequately curtailed to enrich biodiversity conservation measures.
 Herein are the types, importance, and methods of biodiversity conservation.

 Types of Biodiversity Conservation

-1. Genetic diversity
+1. Genetic Diversity

-Genetic diversity encompasses all the variety of different genetic information contained in animals, microorganisms and the plants.
+Genetic diversity encompasses all the variety of different genetic information contained in animals, microorganisms and plants.
 A single species of organisms with diverse genetic diversity portray more adaptability and survival mechanism against adverse environmental conditions compared to organisms of a single species with the same genetic make-up.

-2. Species diversity
+2. Species Diversity

 Species diversity refers to the variety of organisms in the environment.
-They can be further sub-divided into.
+They can be further subdivided into:

 - Species richness.
 It is the total number of species in a given region or locality.
 It is measured using the Menhink and Mangalet indices.

 - Special abundance.
-This is the relative numbers of organisms among the species (the number of individuals per species).
+This is the relative number of organisms among the species (the number of individuals per species).
 When species have equal abundance, their variation becomes high, which also makes the diversity to be high.
 A low diversity scenario is noted when the number of one species is 98 and the other species 1.

 - Taxonomic diversity (Phylogenetic).
 Taxonomic diversity (TD) is the genetic relationship that exists between various groups of species.
 This kind of diversity is represented using a hierarchical classification based on the phylogenetic evolution of different species of organisms.

-3. Ecosystem diversity
+3. Ecosystem Diversity

-4. Global diversity
+4. Global Diversity